 1. Make sure not to reveal the cargo’s destination – Not to Anyone

 The first and the foremost thing to do to ensure safe cargo – stay tight-lipped about your cargo’s destination.
 The less you discuss with people about your drop off location, safer you will be.
 The value of secrecy can work a long way to ward off thieves or people who are keeping an eye on the cargo goods.
 Especially in case of express cargo services, thieves usually depend on internal employees of transport companies for the information as they get little time to make a move.

 2. Double check for locks and seals – they are super important!

 High tech locks will prevent cargo theft immediately.
-There is plethora of options available in the market, electronic locks being the most preferred ones.
+There is a plethora of options available in the market, electronic locks being the most preferred ones.
 Traditionally the simple padlocks come with the cargo doors yet they ensure safe cargo transportation.
-You can also look for a satellite controlled pin for more enhanced security system.
+You can also look for a satellite controlled pin for the more enhanced security system.

 Mechanical seals can outwit thieves, thanks to their advanced security features.
 It has two variants – Barrier Seals and Indicative Seals.
 They all are laser engraved and ISO certified.

 3. Keep your stops to the minimum and eyes open

 Keep on moving and stay on guard.
 When you take fewer stops for breaks, the chances of theft decrease incredibly.
 If you can set a mileage minimum and take minimal stoppages then you reduce the chances of being followed from your pick up location till your next pit stop.
 Even better, if you can accompany another driver with you so that you can switch driving as opposed to frequent breaks.
 Safety of the cargo is of the utmost importance, anyhow.